Jelly-Pudding/drone/README.md

 # Drone Server Installation for Docker
 You can follow the instructions on [Drone's official documentation page](https://docs.drone.io/server/provider/github/) for installing a Drone server for GitHub.
 Alternatively, you can follow the steps below:

 > 1. [Create a GitHub OAuth application](https://docs.github.com/en/developers/apps/building-oauth-apps/creating-an-oauth-app).
-You can name the application `Drone`, and for the `Homepage URL` and the `Authorization callback URL`, put in the publicly accessible ngrok URL followed by `/login` at the end.
+You can name the application `Drone`, and for the `Homepage URL` put in the publicly accessible ngrok URL.
+For `Authorization callback URL`, put in the publicly accessible ngrok URL followed by `/login` at the end.
 > 2. Make a note of the `Client ID` and especially the `Client Secret` which you won't be able to see again.
 > 3. In addition to these secrets, create a shared secret by typing this command into the terminal: `openssl rand -hex 16`.
 Also make a note of this secret.
 > 4. Install Docker.
 Remember you might need to run an update and an upgrade first.